Lumos23/Lumos23.github.io/_pages/misc.md

 nav: true
 nav_order: 3
 ---
 ### Service
 I co-run the Princeton AI Alignment and Safety Seminar ([PASS](https://pli.princeton.edu/events/princeton-ai-alignment-and-safety-seminar)).
-You should check out talk recordings from our amazing speakers [here](https://www.youtube.com/@PrincetonPLI)!
-At Princeton, I am also a member of the CS department's graduate student committee.
+Check out talk recordings from our amazing speakers [here](https://www.youtube.com/@PrincetonPLI) :)

-I have been a reviewer for conferences like NeurIPS, ICLR, ICML, and ACM FAccT.
+I have been a reviewer for conferences like NeurIPS, ICLR, ICML, COLM, and ACM FAccT.

+### Fun
+At Princeton, I am a dancer in the KoKo Pops Dance Company and sing Soprano at the Acapella group VTone.
+I love going into NYC for seeing musicals and visting museums.
+I'm always looking forward to my next travel and food adventure 💫